Tnorm/SVM_cookietest/README.md

 There is a huge literature for kernel search which can be probably used to boost the results.
 I don't have any plan for that, cleaning the codes, or do overfitting to the datasets.

 The idea behind the Neural Tangent Kernel is quite beautiful.
-However, I believe that to show that it is superior to traditional kernel approaches the results in the paper https://arxiv.org/pdf/1910.01663.pdf is not enough to show the superiority compared to old school approaches.
+However, I believe that to show that it is superior to traditional kernel approaches the results in the paper https://arxiv.org/pdf/1910.01663.pdf is not enough.

 Best wishes. :)